leeeshart/leeeshart/README.md

 - 👀 I’m interested in arts, writing, psychology and coding.
 - 🌱 I’m currently learning web development and AI.
 - 💞️ I’m looking to collaborate on my project "psychology and AI".
-- 📫 You can email me at leeshamogha99@gmail.com or reach out on my instagram @lee.esh_aa.
+- 📫 You can email me at leeshamogha99@gmail.com